 Dogs Use Smell to Gather Information

-The Social Aspect of Sniffing
+The Social Aspect of Dog Sniffing Legs

 In addition to gathering information, sniffing is a social function among dogs.
 Canines identify each other by sniffing and picking up unique olfactory signatures that help them recognize individual dogs.
 Your pet might be doing the same with you.
 Your dog recognizes and reinforces their bond with you by sniffing your legs.